juju-solutions/bigtop/bigtop-packages/src/charm/hbase/layer-hbase/README.md

 - Upgrading the charm or changing the configuration.

-## Smoke Test
+## Status and Smoke Test

-You can smoke test your deployment using the smoke test action:
+The services provide extended status reporting to indicate when they are ready:

+    juju status

+This is particularly useful when combined with `watch` to track the on-going progress of the deployment:

+    watch -n 0.5 juju status

+The message for each unit will provide information about that unit's state.
+Once they all indicate that they are ready, you can perform a "smoke test" to verify that HBase is working as expected using the built-in `smoke-test`
+action:

-    juju action do hbase/0 smoke-test
+    juju run-action hbase/0 smoke-test

+_**Note**: The above assumes Juju 2.0 or greater.
+If using an earlier version of Juju, the syntax is `juju action do hbase/0 smoke-test`._

-After a few minutes, you can check the outcome of the test:
+After a minute or so, you can check the results of the smoke test:

+    juju show-action-status

+_**Note**: The above assumes Juju 2.0 or greater.
+If using an earlier version of Juju, the syntax is `juju action status`._

+You will see `status: completed` if the smoke test was successful, or `status: failed` if it was not.
+You can get more information on why it failed
+via:

-    juju action status
+    juju show-action-output <action-id>

-The execution log of the performance test triggered by smoke test is kept under /opt in the unit where the action was submitted to.
+_**Note**: The above assumes Juju 2.0 or greater.
+If using an earlier version of Juju, the syntax is `juju action fetch <action-id>`._

 ## Contact Information
 - <bigdata@lists.ubuntu.com>

 ## Help
 - [Apache HBase home page](https://hbase.apache.org/)